-You don’t need a lot of this guy, and when I say that I am talking sub 1%, like actually more like sub 0.5%.
+You don’t need a lot of this guy, and when I say that I’m talking sub 1%.
+Like actually more like sub 0.5%.
 That is A-OK, because this guy is potent, and not a lot is required for the job #JustThatGood.
-What that means is when you look for it on an ingredient list, it’ll be down the bottom, like one of the last on the list.
-That makes it super simples to pick it out.
+What this means is when you look for bisabolol on an ingredient list, it’ll be right down at the bottom.
+One of the last ingredients on the list.
+Making it super simples to pick it out.

 This guy pad’s out his CV with crazy sensitive skin loving skills, anti-inflammatory, anti-irritant, anti-bacterial, anti-fungal, non-allergenic.
 Phew!
-To cut to the elevator pitch for Bisabolol, this is one crazily sensitive skin lover with skin healing POWERS.
+To cut to the elevator pitch for bisabolol, this is one crazily sensitive skin lover with skin healing POWERS.

 2. Calendula Extract

 A lot of naturals are hero’d at being great for sensitive skin, one case where this absolutely rings true is for Calendula oil.
 This guy has science behind it when it comes to treating sensitive skin conditions like dermatitis.
 If you say, may have, somehow, not quite sure how it happened, spent a wink too long in the sun, and got a wee bit pink, then reach for this skin soothing lovely.
 It’s proven better than Aloe Vera.
-Now there is something to look out for.
+Now there’s something to look out for.

 3. Oatmeal – Colloidal Oatmeal – Avena Sativa

-I’m so in love with this ingredient that I’ve used it in the Honesty, Protect Nourishing Cleanse Balm and also in the Soothe Facial Comfort Cream.
-I usually have to hold myself back from putting it in every new formulation I trial #Obsessed!
+Mr Colloidal oatmeal’s also hanging in our Soothe Facial Comfort Cream.
+I usually have to hold myself back from putting it in every new formulation I trial. #Obsessed

 Oh!… and to find this in your skincare, look for the word Avena sativa (oat) kernel flour.

-This dude, also gets the name of pro-vitamin B5, and vitamin and good just go hand in hand my friend.
-Provitamin just means there is a bit of something there to protect the vitamin before it gets into your skin. #WeAllNeedABitOfHelp.
-Panthenol helps soothe irritated skin and handily knows the number for the skin builders, to get your skin back in tip-top regenerating condition.
+All pro-vitamin means is that there’s a bit of something protecting the vitamin before it gets into your skin. #WeAllNeedABitOfHelp.
+Panthenol helps soothe irritated skin and handily knows the mobile number for your skin builders aka can help to get your skin back in tip-top regenerating condition.